AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

   'categoriesTaxonomy': "categoriesTaxonomy_example", // String | This parameter is used for defining the type of the taxonomy for the rest of the categories queries.
   'categoriesConfident': true, // Boolean | This parameter is used for finding stories whose categories are confident.
   'categoriesId': ["categoriesId_example"], // [String] | This parameter is used for finding stories by categories id.
-  'categoriesLevel': [56], // [Integer] | This parameter is used for finding stories by categories level.
+  'categoriesLevel': [56], // [Number] | This parameter is used for finding stories by categories level.
   'entitiesTitleText': ["entitiesTitleText_example"], // [String] | This parameter is used to find stories based on the specified entities `text` in story titles.
   'entitiesTitleType': ["entitiesTitleType_example"], // [String] | This parameter is used to find stories based on the specified entities `type` in story titles.
   'entitiesTitleLinksDbpedia': ["entitiesTitleLinksDbpedia_example"], // [String] | This parameter is used to find stories based on the specified entities dbpedia URL in story titles.